Hopac/Hopac/Docs/Programming.md

 On Notation
 -----------

 There are two ways to write jobs in Hopac.
-One ways is to use the **job** workflow builder like we did in the previous section.
+One way is to use the **job** workflow builder like we did in the previous section.
 The other way is to directly use the monadic combinators that the workflow builder abstracts away.
 I personally mostly prefer using the monadic combinators with an occasional excursion with the workflow notation.
 I have a number of reasons for this:

 * Using the combinators directly usually leads to more concise code.
-* I find that I often find it easier to understad the code when it is written with the monadic combinators.
+* I find that I often find it easier to understand the code when it is written with the monadic combinators.
-* There are many monadic combinators, e.g. **|>>** that do not have a corresponding workflow notation and use of those combinators leads to more concise and faster code.
+* There are many very commonly used monadic combinators, e.g. **|>>** that do not have a corresponding workflow builder function and notation and use of those combinators leads to faster code.
 * Using the combinators directly I can often avoid some unnecessary **delay** operations the workflow notation introduces for safety reasons.